mrDarcyMurphy/saltstack-node-koa/README.md

 * Clone a koa based app.
 * Run the app.

+### TODO

+* setup pm2 to start and monitor the app.
+* ensure the app starts with harmony flag turned on.

 ### Caveats

 * This is only a proof of concept.
 * It probably isn't ready for production
 * It's probably unnecessary to *build* node, but whatever.
-* The koa app isn't using forever or pm2 to monitor the app.
 * You'll probably want to secure your minion.
 * And maybe build an actual app.
 Maybe.